Doctor of Philosophy in French

 Specialization in French Studies

 The doctoral program in French Studies is designed to prepare specialists in literature and culture.
 Candidates are required to include courses in textual criticism, linguistics or linguistically oriented textual theory, and French/Francophone literature and culture.
-Students are expected to demonstrate a reading proficiency in one modern foreign language (other than French or English).
+Students are expected to demonstrate reading proficiency in one modern foreign language (other than French or English).
 They may fulfill this requirement by passing a fourth-semester reading course with a grade of B or better or by demonstrating an equivalent ability by examination.
 Students may choose to complete a minor in Cinema Studies, Gender and Women’s Studies, or to obtain a certificate in Medieval Studies, Translation Studies or in Criticism, and Interpretive Theory.

 Specialization in French Linguistics